-There are no exposures covered by guarantees or credit derivatives at 31 December 2018 consistent with the previous year.
+There are no exposures covered by guarantees or credit derivatives at 31 December 2020.
 Using guarantees has the effect of replacing the risk-weight of the underling exposure with that of the institution providing the credit protection.
 Guarantors are primarily rated as investment grade.

-6 Article 444 CRR - External credit rating assessment institutions
+Article 444 CRR - External credit rating assessment institutions 6